Research

 Artificial Metalloenzymes

 In addition to studies with small-molecule catalysts, we have begun to develop methods to combine the diversity of reactions of organometallic complexes with the selectivity of enzymes.
-To do so, we have followed several approaches.
-In one case, we have developed cooperative chemoenzymatic reactions in which a chemical organometallic catalyst and an enzyme operate together to form one product with higher yield and selectivity than would be achieved by two using the two catalysts in two separate reactions.
-In a second case, we have created artificial metalloenzymes in which the active site of the enzyme is an organometallic complex.
-Most recently, this research avenue has led to our demonstration of a reaction catalyzed by carbonic anhydrase to reduce ketones in which the catalytic cycle includes the first enzymatic, mononuclear metal hydride (in this case a zinc hydride).
+To do so, we have followed several approaches, including cooperative chemoenzymatic reactions and artificial metalloenzymes in which the active site contains an organometallic complex.

-Catalyst Discovery by Combinatorial Methods and Data Science
+Accelerating Discovery using Machine Learning and Data Science

 We have been developing alternative approaches to the conventional methods for catalyst discovery and development.
 In particular, we have used fluorescent and colorimetric assays to evaluate catalysts for carbon-carbon and carbon-nitrogen bond forming processes catalyzed by transition metal complexes.
-With this approach, we discovered the catalysts for hydroamination of substrates with C=C bonds discussed above and for several types of room temperature cross-coupling reactions.
-Recently, we have followed an approach to discover new reactions by adding catalysts to mixture of reagents and analyzing for new products by mass spectrometry.
-In current studies, we are developing an informatics approach to deciphering the products formed from these systems.
-In addition, we are using these studies as an inspiration for creating large data sets, as well as approaches to use these data sets to predict catalyst activity or selectivity by machine learning.
+Recently, we are using machine learning approaches to predict catalyst activity and selectivity from large datasets.